zyang01/zyang01.github.io/_posts/2025-03-24-on-good-and-evil.md

 You tell me if I know how to spell good and evil.

-I was always an ass man and never a boobs guy anyway.
+I am always an ass man and never a boobs guy anyway.

 ---